 Disparities in access to necessary obesity treatments is a major health equity issue.
-If all eligible Americans were able to access weight-loss therapies to treat the disease of obesity, the resulting reduced disability and pain could enable society to reap as much as \$100 billion per year of social benefit in the form of reduced healthcare spending and improvements in quality of life.
-62 standard-of-care treatments will improve outcomes and address the related comorbidities -thereby reducing the overall costs to the payors-whether that is the federal government or a private insurer.
+If all eligible Americans were able to access weight-loss therapies to treat the disease of obesity, the resulting reduced disability and pain could enable society to reap as much as \$100 billion per year61 of social benefit in the form of reduced healthcare spending and improvements in quality of life.62

+Not only would individuals and society benefit from improved obesity care, but the reduction in costs to the healthcare system would be profound.
+Lifetime healthcare expenses of those who live decades with obesity and other related comorbidities are much higher than those without an obesity diagnosis.
+Providing coverage upon a diagnosis of obesity for necessary and standard-of-care treatments will improve outcomes and address the related comorbidities -thereby reducing the overall costs to the payors-whether that is the federal government or a private insurer.
 USC's Schaeffer Center's newly released white paper finds that, "in the first 10 years alone, Medicare coverage of weight-loss therapies would save the program \$175 billion" (and up to \$248 billion if private insurance would also cover the treatments).63 "Over 60% of these savings would accrue to Medicare Part A by reducing hospital inpatient care demands and the demand for skilled nursing care.
-Given these findings, policymakers should consider the societal benefits of lifting the moratorium on Medicare coverage for weight-loss drugs."
-64
+Given these findings, policymakers should consider the societal benefits of lifting the moratorium on Medicare coverage for weight-loss drugs."64